 His leadership philosophy is “people first” and consistently seeks to create a healthy work environment for those he is privileged to lead.
 Chief Clunis was promoted to Patrol Sergeant in 2002, Sergeant in 2004, Inspector in 2007, Superintendent in 2010, and was appointed Winnipeg’s 17th Chief of Police November 2nd, 2012.

-He is president of the Manitoba Association of Chiefs of Police, member of the Board of Directors of The Canadian Police Knowledge Network and member of the Poverty Reduction Council of Winnipeg.
+He is president of the Manitoba Association of Chiefs of Police, a member of the Board of Directors of The Canadian Police Knowledge Network and a member of the Poverty Reduction Council of Winnipeg.

 He is a respected leader who believes the future of Winnipeg hinges on the creation of a culture of safety for all, and is proud to help lead in this way.